maganaluis/ner-kfserving-ray/README.md

-# ner-kfserving-ray
-Example of how to use KFServing + Ray for NER
+# Example of how to use KFServing + Ray for NER